Importing media

 You must ensure path uniqueness to avoid overwrites.
 No warning or confirmation will appear before an upload overwrites an existing media item.

 An overwritten media item will still be available when using a direct media reference to that media item.
-Overwritten media items can also be listed by setting deduplicate_by_path=False in transforms.
+Overwritten media items can also be viewed in the media item version history or listed in transforms by setting deduplicate_by_path=False.

 For example: